m-horsch/m-horsch.github.io/_posts/2023-08-23-SearchSpace.md

     072315648 U2 012345678

 The digits 0 through 8 represent the nine tiles.
 The first line above is the goal state, which has no action and no better state.
 The next few lines show states, moves, and the resulting states after the moves.
-The table has 181440 lines (because the 3x3 [state space]({% post_url 2023-08-16-StateSpace %}) is split into 2 equal-sized halves), requiring about 4MB of storage.
+The table was stored in a file containing 181440 lines (because the 3x3 [state space]({% post_url 2023-08-16-StateSpace %}) is split into 2 equal-sized halves), requiring about 4MB of storage.
 I designed the solver to open, read, and store this file once, and solve all 100 Toroidals using it.

 Since every state has exactly one prescribed move, solving any 3x3 Toroidal is very fast.
-It was able to solve all 100 3x3 Toroidals in an average time of about 0.0001 seconds.
+It was able to solve all 100 3x3 Toroidals in an average time of about 0.0001 seconds (about one-tenth of a millisecond).
 Here's a small table comparing the methods I've applied so far, showing average times for the same set of 100 Toroidals:

 |               | 3x3 Average Time  |
 |:--------------|----------:|